Sebastian-Russo/youtube-api/README.md

 · Your implementation must be responsive, so that it displays correctly in a desktop or mobile environment · You may use Vue.js or React.js to develop this

-## What I learned, probelms I faced
+## What I learned, probelms I faced, tools I used

 Finding a youtube channels ID
 https://commentpicker.com/youtube-channel-id.php